 As a licensed Marriage and Family Therapist, I have worked primarily with children, families, and couples.
 Though I have worked with clients suffering from addiction, I have yet to work with a client who identifies as a sex addict.
-There is a lot of shame around any type of addiction, but sex addiction in the American culture is regarded particularly poorly.
+There is a lot of shame around any type of addiction, but sex addiction is left untreated and in the American culture is regarded particularly poorly.

 Working with a therapist certified as a sex addiction therapist is imperative to treating sex addiction.
-As you will learn throughout this article, there is special training and education required to become a CSAT, creating more successful treatment opportunities for sex addiction.
+As you will learn throughout this article, there is special training and education required to become certified clinical partner specialist or a CSAT, creating more successful treatment opportunities for sex addiction.

 What is a CSAT